Introduction -contractor limited company tax (UK)

 When you run your own private limited company, this is one of the most tax-efficient vehicles to operate through.
 Indeed, this is because when you run the company efficiently it will help reduce your contractor taxation.
 As reminder, you help to reduce your contractor tax (UK) by claiming for all legitimate business expenses.
 In addition, you can also reduce taxes by paying yourself a tax-efficient salary.

-Within this article, we cover here the types of limited company tax (UK) that a business may pay and how to pay tax as a contractor.
+Within this guide, we cover the types of limited company tax (UK) that a business may pay and how to pay tax as a contractor.
 In addition, we cover how limited company taxation works when you are UK contracting.
 Therefore, when you operate your own company, you must:

 - Make the relevant routine filings with Companies House and HMRC.